Spouse Visa Extension UK / Civil Partnership Visa Extension

 - complete all sections of the form as required

-- make sure the relevant declarations in section 14 are signed by you and your sponsor
+- make sure the relevant declarations are signed by you and your sponsor

 What Supporting Documents Will I Need for Spouse / Civil Partnership Visa Extension?